-As you prepare for Easter, join Pastor Brad in these short video devotionals with written content every day during Holy Week.
+As you prepare for Easter, join us with these short video devotionals with written content every day during Holy Week.
 This study is perfect to do on your own or with your spouse, family, and/or Small Group.

 Holy Week Devotionals

 “The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words to the end of the world.”

 The opening line of the Bible is, “In the beginning, God created the heavens and the earth.”
 For a lot of history, people just assumed this was true, but we’re living in a different time.
 We try and understand every little detail about creation – and that’s exciting, that’s fun, and God has given us a mind to understand the way so much of the universe works.
 But when is the last time you walked outside and stared up at a starry night’s sky?
 Or when is the last time you remember the wind blowing on your face?
 Or being amazed by the blooms on the tree in your front yard?

 The Bible calls us to lift our eyes.
 It says that creation has something to teach us, day and night, about God.
 The Bible says that the night’s sky tells us of the incredible glory of God.
 That the spring flowers that grow each year remind us of His faithfulness.
 That afternoon wind reminds us of His presence.
 That we can see His love when we look in the eyes of a child.

 So, when’s the last time you walked outside and breathed in some fresh air?
 This Holy Week your challenge is to look up from your electronic device or to turn off the TV, and to see the picture God has painted.
 Creation is speaking of God’s glory, and it doesn’t need words to do it.